mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 Unsupported

+.. _habpath-ref:

 MON/HABPATH[/ON][/OFF]
 ----------------------

 This command was used to activate a correction to calculated transmissions on the LOQ instrument arising from the longer path length through the sample/can at high angles.
-Also see MON/HABEFF=a.
+See also :ref:`habeff-ref`.

 **This command was never implemented in Mantid (but was in COLETTE)!
 But see SAMPLE/PATH[/ON][/OFF].**